unsmxrt/kinggen-java/README.md

 # Handling errors
   There are three types of exceptions that can be thrown, all of which are located in `me.angles.kinggen.exceptions`:

-    > `KingGenException`, thrown when the API has returned an error that's not covered by the other exceptions (for example: this is exception thrown when you try to generate an alt but you've reached the daily limit.
-Has no cause.) another example is when the request to the API has failed and an IOException was thrown.
+    > KingGenException, thrown when the API has returned an error that's not covered by the other exceptions described below.
+                        (for example: this is exception thrown when you try to generate an alt but you've reached the daily limit.) another example is when the request to the API has failed and an IOException was thrown.
     Then KingGenException will have a cause that is the IOException.

-    > `OutOfStockException`, thrown when there is no stock.
+    > OutOfStockException, thrown when you attempt to generate an account, but there is no stock.

-    > `InvalidAPIKeyException`, thrown when you passed an invalid key to the KingGen object.
+    > InvalidAPIKeyException, thrown when you pass an invalid API key to the KingGen object and attempt to make a request to the API.

 # Getting an API key
 To get an API key, simply navigate to https://kinggen.wtf/ and click Login in the top-right and authenticate with Discord.